3. What you see (and what you're choosing not to)

 This makes evolutionary sense.
 Our ancestors survived by paying close attention to threats.
 The ones who relaxed and admired the sunset while a predator crept up behind them didn't tend to pass on their genes.
 So we're all carrying cognitive hardware that's tuned to notice what's wrong, what's dangerous, what might go badly.

-The problem is that in a modern workplace, this hardware isn't protecting you from lions.
+But in the modern workplace, this hardware isn't protecting you from lions.
 It's making you read every ambiguous email as hostile, dwell on the one critical comment in a sea of positive feedback, and remember the project that failed while forgetting the three that succeeded.
 It's the mental equivalent of doomscrolling — except you're doing it with your own experience.

 Realistic optimists notice differently

-This is where realistic optimism parts company with both toxic positivity and pessimism.
+This is where realistic optimism splits from both toxic positivity and pessimism.
 A toxic optimist ignores the bad stuff.
 A pessimist dwells on it.
 A realistic optimist notices it, reckons with it, and then chooses not to stew on it.

-That word "chooses" is doing a lot of work.
-Because this isn't about temperament — it's about attention, and attention can be directed.
+That word "chooses" is doing a lot of work, I know.
+But I’m using to flag that this isn't about temperament — it's about attention, and attention can be directed.
 What you focus on shapes what you believe about your situation, which shapes what you do about it.

 Think about the language you use.
 "Yes, but..." automatically negates everything before it.
 "Yes, and..." holds both things at once.
 That tiny shift — from "but" to "and" — is the difference between dismissing progress and building on it.
 Words create worlds, as the appreciative inquiry folks say.
 And I think they're right.